 What Is Catnip?

-Catnip is an herb called Nepeta Cataria, which is part of the mint family.
-It has heart-shaped leaves and in the wild, it can grow up to three feet tall.
-It has small flowers that can bloom in a white, blue, lavender, or pink color.
-It grows wild in North America, but was originally imported here.
-The plant is native to Europe, Asia, and Africa.
-It’s fairly easy to grow yourself.
+The plant has small flowers that can bloom in a white, blue, lavender, or pink color.
+It grows wild in North America but was originally imported here.
+It’s native to Europe, Asia, and Africa, and it’s fairly easy to grow, yourself.

 When the leaves are broken, it releases a chemical called nepetalactone, which cats respond to.
-If you crush catnip between your fingers before you rub it on a cat toy or a scratching post, it will have more of an effect because you’re releasing the chemical’s scent more strongly.
+If you crush it between your fingers before you rub it on a cat toy or a scratching post, it will have more of an effect because you’re releasing the chemical’s scent.

 What Does Catnip Do To Cats?

 Ingesting catnip also impacts cats, but not as strongly as smelling it.
-When eaten, catnip tends to make cats mellower rather than happy.
+When eaten, it tends to make cats mellower rather than happy.

 Why Don’t Some Cats Like Catnip?

-Catnip is a safe product for your cat, but if you have a multi-cat household you should probably introduce each cat to it for the first time individually.
-This is just in case you have a cat that turns anxious or aggressive instead of happy when exposed to catnip.
-The effects of catnip only last about 5 to 15 minutes.
-If you find that your cat likes catnip, you can buy toys and even scratching posts that are infused with it and reward your kitty with an unexpected catnip treat.
+Catnip is a safe product for your cat, but if you have a multi-cat household, you should probably introduce each cat to it for the first time individually.
+This is just in case you have a cat who turns anxious or aggressive instead of happy when exposed to it.

 The effects only last about five to 15 minutes.
 If you find that your cat likes it, you can buy toys and even scratching posts that are infused with it and reward your kitty with an unexpected treat.